Last Updated on January 25, 2023

 Website: no1lounges.com

 WestJet currently only has one of their own lounges in Calgary (YYC) in the domestic departures area of Concourse B. This is their outstanding flagship lounge that opened up in late 2020.
-It is the first of nine rumoured WestJet lounges that will be opened up in Canada and Europe.
+There has been no word since that time about the other rumoured WestJet lounges had planned for Canada and Europe.

-For the time being WestJet also runs a ‘lounge’ program that provides access to select Plaza Premium and Swissport lounges across Canada as well as a couple of other lounges in Quebec, London UK, Dublin Ireland, Paris France and Jamaica.
+For the time being WestJet also runs a ‘lounge’ program that provides access to select lounges across Canada and in London UK, Paris, Rome, Tokyo, Cancun or Montego Bay.
 You can book single entry visits for most of the lounges online or present your WestJet boarding pass along with payment right at the lounge.
 Prices vary depending on the lounge and the time of day you visit.
 For some lounges this is cheaper than the walk up rate.

 Website: www.westjet.com/en-ca/airport/lounges

 Want to find lounges that offer single entry options?
 An app launched a few years ago called Lounge Buddy can help.
 The app has grown over time and even now allows you to buy single entries into select lounges around the globe.
 Here in Canada you can use the app to pay for access to Plaza Premium Lounges in Toronto and Vancouver.
-At time of publishing LoungeBuddy's rates started at C$46 for entry into any of their available Canadian locations.
+At time of the most recent update to this feature, LoungeBuddy's rates started at C$62 for entry into their available Canadian locations.
 The app also lets you know which third party programs or credit card lounge access options can be used to access lounges.

 Website: www.loungebuddy.com